Mrityunjay000/invene_take_home_challenge/README.md

 2. Run `dotnet dev-certs https --trust` to generate a Developer certificate.
 Follow any prompts that may be displayed
 3. Run `dotnet run --project InveneTakeHomeChallenge.LabOrderProcessor` to build and start the API.
 Follow any prompts that may be displayed

+#### Running the Unit Tests

+1. Open terminal or command line and navigate to the `/backend` directory in this repo (where you have downloaded it)
+2. Run `dotnet test` to build and run the unit tests

 ### Frontend

 #### Installing Dependencies